What you need to know about HIV.

 - From mother to child: HIV can be transmitted from an infected woman to her baby during pregnancy (if not put on HAART), delivery and breastfeeding.

-- Having unprotected sexual intercourse with an infected person.
+- Having unprotected sexual intercourse with an HIV-positive person.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.